fdtmsft/ignite25-LAB513-build-a2a-and-mcp-systems-using-swe-agents-and-agent-framework/lab/instructions/instructions.md

 ## Lab Scenario

-In this lab, you'll build a sophisticated multi-agent event planning system using **[Microsoft Agent Framework](https://github.com/microsoft/agent-framework)**, an enterprise-ready framework that combines the best of Semantic Kernel and AutoGen.
+In this lab, you'll build a multi-agent event planning system using **[Microsoft Agent Framework](https://github.com/microsoft/agent-framework)**, an enterprise-ready framework that combines the best of Semantic Kernel and AutoGen.
 The framework's key differentiator is its **workflow orchestration capabilities**, which enable you to define complex multi-agent interactions as declarative workflows with clear execution paths, state management, and observability.

 You'll create specialized AI agents that collaborate to plan comprehensive events, learning how to:

-- **Build Multi-Agent Workflows**: Orchestrate multiple specialized agents (Event Coordinator, Venue Specialist, Budget Analyst, Catering Coordinator, and Logistics Manager) working together using Agent-to-Agent (A2A) protocol for direct communication and Model Context Protocol (MCP) for external tool integration
+- **Build Multi-Agent Workflows**: Orchestrate multiple specialized agents (Event Coordinator, Venue Specialist, Budget Analyst, Catering Coordinator, and Logistics Manager) that work together through workflow edges and message passing.
+The framework supports **Agent-to-Agent (A2A) protocol** for direct inter-agent communication and **Model Context Protocol (MCP)** for integrating external tools like weather forecasting and calendar management.

-- **Deploy to Azure AI Foundry**: Run your agents in Azure AI Agents Service with full enterprise-grade capabilities and monitoring
+- **Deploy to Azure AI Foundry**: Run your agent-framework workflows in Azure AI Foundry, where agents are automatically registered and managed with full enterprise-grade capabilities, security, and observability.

-- **Visualize with DevUI**: See real-time agent interactions, workflow execution graphs, and message flows in an interactive interface
+- **Visualize with DevUI and Azure AI Foundry**: Monitor real-time agent interactions, workflow execution graphs, and message flows through interactive interfaces both locally (DevUI) and in the cloud (Azure AI Foundry).

-The system demonstrates concurrent workflow execution patterns where agents work in parallel, exchange information through A2A communication, leverage MCP tools for capabilities like weather forecasting and calendar management, and synthesize comprehensive event plans.
-You'll implement human-in-the-loop capabilities, allowing user input at critical decision points during agent execution.
+The system demonstrates concurrent workflow execution patterns where agents work in sequence and in parallel, exchange information through the workflow, invoke MCP tools for specialized capabilities, and synthesize comprehensive event plans.
+You'll also implement **human-in-the-loop** capabilities, allowing user input and approval at critical decision points during agent execution.

 ![Event Planning Workflow Architecture](https://raw.githubusercontent.com/microsoft/spec-to-agents/main/assets/workflow_architecture.png)